 Return of Title IV Policy

 Federal Regulation 34 CFR 668.22 specifies how a school must determine the amount of Title IV program assistance you earn if you withdraw from school.
-The Title IV programs offered by the university that are covered by this law are as follows: Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Direct Loans, Direct PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Perkins Loans.
+The Title IV programs offered by the university that are covered by this law are as follows: Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Direct Loans, Direct PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOG).

 Though your aid is posted to your account at the beginning of each term, you earn the funds as you complete the term.
 If you withdraw during your payment period or period of enrollment (please contact the Financial Aid Department to find which one applies to you), the amount of Title IV program assistance you have earned up to that point is determined by a specific formula.
 If you received (or the school or your parent received on your behalf) less assistance than the amount you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.